 - Mix all ingredients in a bowl except ghee and mix well until smooth consistency.

 - Heat a Tawa and grease with ghee.

 - Pour a ladle of batter and spread like a crepe

-- Cook for 2-3 minutes or until light brown and flip.
+- Cook for 2-3 minutes or until lightly brown and flip.
 Cook both sides until well cooked and serve hot.

-Beetroots are a great addition to most of the diets.
+Beetroots are a great addition to most diets.
 It can be eaten in several ways without much preparation.
-Beets are more versatile we give them credit for.
+Beets are more versatile than we give them credit for.

 The packaged antioxidants and a bundle of other nutrients and vitamins make beetroot an excellent anti-ageing and immune-boosting vegetable root that can’t be ignored in any salad plate or vegetable juice ever served.

 Pay close attention even to the beet greens, and ensure they are firm too; the greener they are the more nutrients they are packed inside.
 This helps you group 9 benefits listed here and more, which facilitates you to live healthily for longer.
 If you enjoyed this article, you can find more on our website HealthifyMe!

 1. Does the beet cause blood sugar spikes?